Headed Outdoors? Bear Safety Tips – Part Two

 Lock it, Hide it or Lose it

 Stash anything you’re leaving behind securely out of sight in your locked vehicle or food storage locker.
 A glimpse of a cooler or a sack full of snacks or the scent of fruit-flavored chewing gum or an empty bottle of energy drink could tempt a bear to explore your vehicle while you’re out exploring its home turf.
-A window that’s cracked open or an open door (yes, black bears have very nimble claws and can open most unlocked vehicle doors) is an invitation to come on in and see if there’s anything good to eat.
-But once inside, it’s often much harder for the bear to let itself out.
+Black bears are very strong with nimble claws and can easily open most unlocked car doors or peel down a partially open window.
+Leaving a window cracked open or an unlocked door is an invitation to come on in and see if there’s anything good to eat.
+But once inside, bears often have to chew and claw their way out.
+Why take chances?
+Stash, roll up and lock up before you leave.

 Earn the Clean Camp Award